lukedawilson/tanagra/tanagra-core/README.md

 The _tanagra_ project aims to provide javascript developers with the ability to serialize complex, nested classes into a format which can be transmitted over a network or stored in a datastore such as _redis_.
-The deserialized objects will contain all the data and functions of the original classes, allowing them to be used in code as the originals were.
+The deserialized objects contain all the data and functions of the original classes, allowing them to be used in code as the originals were.
 The library requires only standard Javascript (currently tested with ES6 and node.js), with no dependency on experimental features, _Babel_ transpiling or _TypeScript_.